 14.06.13.
 Latimer Sq view, Anglican Cardboard Cathedral on St Johns demolition site, Hereford St / Madras St

-Thus CCDU had not only killed off Blueprint E Frame rebuilds with its parkland idea, CCDU also wanted to take quake survivor bldgs E of Madras St & the Blueprint E Frame for its 35 000 seater, roofed stadium.
-CERA didn't say who'd pay for the stadium.
-NZ taxpayers would pay for all the CBD taken properties of course, incl Blueprint Frame properties & other CCDU Blueprint anchor sites, like Convention Centre / Te Pae, Performing Arts Precinct, Metro Sports Facility...
+Thus CCDU not only exterminated Blueprint East Frame rebuilds with its parkland idea, CCDU also wanted to take survivor buildings east of Madras St & Blueprint East Frame for its 35 000 seater, roofed stadium.
+CERA didn't say who'd pay for that stadium.
+NZ taxpayers would pay for all CBD taken properties of course, including Blueprint Frame properties & other CCDU Blueprint anchor sites, like Convention Centre / Te Pae & the Performing Arts Precinct & the Metro Sports Facility...

-CERA didn't say who'd pay for construction of the Blueprint anchor projects.
-Thus Brownlee bullied Council to sell Council assets for construction of NZ National govt's Blueprint anchor projects.
-People fell for Brownlee's bullshit & berated mayor Parker, councillors & town clerk Marryatt.
-In 2012 there had been several public protests parroting incompetent Council themes.
+CERA didn't say who'd pay for construction of Blueprint anchor projects while Brownlee bullied Council to sell Council assets for construction of the Blueprint anchor projects.
+People fell for Brownlee's bullshit & berated mayor Parker & councillors & town clerk Marryatt.
+In 2012 there were several public protests voicing incompetent Council themes.

-The dictatorial CERA Act usurped many Council functions & Brownlee & ECAN stooge Dame Bazley did everything they could to embarrass Council, so that CERA could take over bldg consents with the dubious goal of speeding up rebuild consents.
-Fat hope, as CERA had proved to be extremely slow in land zoning, with zoning delays, zoning reviews & inability to sort out EQC & insurer delays.
+The CERA Act usurped many Council functions & Brownlee & ECAN stooge Dame Bazley tried to embarrass the Council so CERA could take over building consents with the dubious goal of speeding up rebuild consents.
+Fat hope, as CERA proved to be extremely slow in land zoning with zoning delays & zoning reviews & inability to resolve EQC delays & insurer delays.

-Madras St / Cashel St, Blueprint E Frame: IRD ghost, S side.
-N side, CTV demolition site, where 115 people died in the CTV collapse, 22.02.11 Kiler Quake.
-Tributes hung on the steel mesh fence cordon, including a David Cohen poem.
+Madras St / Cashel St, Blueprint East Frame: I again saw abandoned multi-storey IRD on the south side.
+On the north side, I again saw the CTV demolition-site where 115 people died in the CTV collapse, 22 February 2011 Quake.
+I saw tributes hanging on the SMF-cordon, including a David Cohen poem.

 *14.06.13.
 Blueprint E Frame, CTV demolition site, Madras St / Cashel St. Abandoned IR bldg left, reopened Les Mills Gym right.
 Both bldgs would survive the quakes